QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 The ``tspan`` of ``(0.0, p.T)`` determines the :math:`t` used by the solver.
-The time scale needs to be consistent with the arrival rate of the transition probabilities (i.e. the :math:`\gamma, \sigma` were chosen based on daily data).
+The time scale needs to be consistent with the arrival rate of the transition probabilities (i.e. the :math:`\gamma, \sigma` were chosen based on daily data, so the unit of :math:`t` is a day).

 The time period we investigate will be 550 days, or around 18 months: